 My heart stopped beating.
 My breath caught in my throat.
-My jaw fell to the floor (metaphorically, of course).
+My jaw fell open.

 The Great Hall had been transformed into an ice rink.

-He passed by me, shooting Dom and I a charming grin, and, with the whole of Hogwarts watching, stepped on to the ice.
+Then, with the entirety of Hogwarts watching, he stepped on the ice.

-There was one shivering second of silence as Aidan just stood there, wobbling on his skates, the whole entirety of the Great Hall in front of him, holding its breath.
+There was one shivering second of silence as Aidan just stood on the ice, wobbling slightly on the ice, the whole student population in front of him, holding its breath.
 And then...

-“WOOHOO!”
-Aidan raised his hands —which were clad in bright red mittens — to the sky, and instantly, the crowd began cheering.
+“YEAH BUDDY!”
+Aidan raised his hands — clad in bright red mittens — to the sky in blazoning triumph, and instantly, the crowd erupted into uproarious cheers.

-I looked at Dom to see her reaction.
-Her mouth was formed into a comical ‘O’, her yellow-green eyes as wide as saucers.
+I glanced at Dom, and her shocked expression was a comical mirror image of my own.
+Her mouth was shaped into a perfect letter 'o,' her yellow-green eyes as wide as saucers.